 CaPre's target market in the United States for treatment of HTG was estimated by Symphony Health Analytics Audit data to be approximately US\$1.4 billion in 2018, with approximately 4.5 million prescriptions written annually.
 The total global market for treatment of HTG was estimated by GOED Proprietary Research in 2015 to be approximately US\$2.3 billion annually.
 Currently, all marketed OM3 products are approved by the FDA only for patients with severe HTG.
-We believe there is the potential to greatly expand the treatable market in the United States to the approximately 70 million people with TGs above 135 mg/dl, assuming the FDA approves expanded labeling for VASCEPA based on the recent positive REDUCE-IT outcome study results, and favorable results are reported from the STRENGTH outcome trial, which is currently ongoing and expected to report sometime in 2020.
+We believe there is the potential to greatly expand the treatable market in the United States to the approximately 50 million people with TGs above 150 mg/dl, given the recent FDA approval of expanded labeling for VASCEPA based on the recent positive REDUCE-IT outcome study results.
+It is not yet known whether the discontinuance by AstraZeneca of its cardiovascular Phase 3 STRENGTH outcome trial for its OM3 drug EPANOVA (announced on January 13, 2020) will have an adverse effect on the size of this potential treatable market.
 These CVOT studies were designed to evaluate the long-term benefit of lowering TGs on CVD risk with prescription drugs containing OM3 fatty acids in patients with mild to moderately elevated TGs, low HDL-C, and concurrently taking a statin.
 Additional clinical trials would likely be required for CaPre to also expand its label claims to this segment.
-Given the large portion of the adult population in the United States that have elevated levels of TGs above 135 mg/dL but who go largely untreated, we believe there is the potential for a very significant increase in the total number of patients eligible for treatment based on the positive REDUCE-IT results and provided the outcome of the STRENGTH trial is also positive.

 CaPre currently has two FDA-approved and marketed branded competitors (LOVAZA and VASCEPA).
-In addition, Astra Zeneca has an FDA-approved product, EPANOVA, which has not yet been launched.
 Generic LOVAZA became available on the U.S. market in 2013.
 In spite of generic options, 2017 audited prescription data from IMS NSP indicates that approximately 70% of OM3 prescriptions were written for branded products (predominantly VASCEPA).
 According to the most recently available Symphony Health Analytics Audit data from August 2019, the U.S. OM3 market for HTG is valued at more than \$1.6 billion.
 However, the number of prescriptions written for branded OM3s is now increasing significantly since Amarin announced its REDUCE-IT results in late 2018.
-Several analysts are predicting that this trend will continue, driving substantial market growth.